ry4ng/hash-generator/README.md

     -h, --hash      Type of hash e.g sha256, sha512 etc. (sha256 is default)
     -t, --target    The hash you are trying to find a match for.
     -s, --start     The number you would like to start at (1 is default).
+    -d, --delay     Delay in milliseconds between each hash (5ms is default).
 ```